 Complete and return the confirmation of Society membership and

-Pay the Society induction and lifetime membership fee
+Pay the Society lifetime membership fee

 Section 2.
 Membership into the Society for Distinguished Members may be offered for up to five (5) people per year by the individual Society chapter including faculty, administrators or community leaders.
 Distinguished Memberships may also be granted and provided by the Society Board of Directors and/or the Society National Leadership Council.

 Section 3.
 The Society shall not discriminate on the basis of race, color, sex, religion, national origin, disability, age, financial status, social status or sexual orientation.